Very few things bring the highest payoff for time spent than listening to and learning from Charlie Munger.

 I don’t know what to do about this.

 Question: My question is about the effects of low interest rates on insurance.
 Lower returns on float maybe cause a tighter supply of insurance.
-For example, there used to be three main underwriters ensuing all the taxicabs in Sourthern California.
+For example, there used to be three main underwriters ensuring all the taxicabs in Southern California.
 Now, it is heading towards just one underwriter who will have a monopoly on all commercial taxi insurance in Southern California.
-You have access to CEOs of Geico and Wesco and a rolodex that we can only dream of.
+You have access to CEOs of Geico and Wesco and a Rolodex that we can only dream of.
 So do you see 10 years of low interest rates posing a systemic risk to the supply of insurance?

 Charlie Munger: I am made uncomfortable with the idea of extremely low interest rates, or negative interest rates even more extreme, lasting a long time.
 I don’t think anybody knows how those will work.

 If you are a little uneasy, welcome to the club.
 I think it’s dangerous and peculiar.
 But I think we had to do what we did.

 In other words, I don’t have any good solution for you.
 I think you’re right to be worried about it.

 Question: With the deficits so high, are interest rates more in a bubble situation?
 And I remember back in the ‘70s we had the Nifty Fifties.
 Are technology stocks in the same criteria as it is now?
 It feels like there are 10-15 stocks that everybody’s investing in, the value situation has been down for the last four or five years.
 I was also looking at a couple of stocks that you own, like Kraft Heinz.
 With your 26% in the company, would it make sense for Berkshire Hathaway to buy out Kraft Heinz completely and take advantage of a low price?

 Charlie Munger: Well, I don’t think I can comment of what Berkshire Hathaway might do next at what price.